NCAR/tiegcm/doc/userguide/diags.rst

 :ref:`ED1 <ED1>`               Mag eastward component electric field  V/m          3d mag
 :ref:`ED2 <ED2>`               Mag downward component electric field  V/m          3d mag
 :ref:`PHIM2D <PHIM2D>`         2d Electric Potential on magnetic grid V            2d mag
+:ref:`N2 <N2>`                 Molecular Nitrogen                     mmr          3d geo
+:ref:`ZGMID <ZGMID>`           Geometric Height at midpoints          cm           3d geo :ref:`CUSP <CUSP>`             Cusp Low Energy Electron Flux          erg/cm2/s    2d geo :ref:`DRIZZLE <DRIZZLE>`       Drizzle Low Energy Electron Flux       erg/cm2/s    2d geo :ref:`ALFA <ALFA>`             Aurora Characteristic Energy           keV          2d geo :ref:`NFLUX <NFLUX>`           Aurora Number Flux                     #/cm2/s      2d geo :ref:`EFLUX <EFLUX>`           Aurora Energy Flux                     erg/cm2/s    2d geo
 ============================== ====================================== ============ ==========

 Saving Fields/Arrays from the Source Code
 -----------------------------------------

-  In addition to the "sanctioned" diagnostics, arbitrary 2d and 3d arrays can be saved from the model to secondary histories by inserting a call to subroutine *addfld* (:download:`addfld.F <../../src/addfld.F>`) in the source code.
+  In addition to the "sanctioned" diagnostics above, arbitrary 2d and 3d arrays can be saved from the model to secondary histories by inserting a call to subroutine *addfld* (:download:`addfld.F <../../src/addfld.F>`) in the source code.
 (See the chapter on :ref:`Modifying Source Code <modifying_source>` in this document for information about modifying the source code.)
-There are many examples of this in the source code, just grep on "call addfld".
+There are hundreds of examples of this in the source code, some commented, others uncommented.
+To put these on secondary histories, uncomment the addfld call if necessary, and add the short name (first argument) to the secondary history field list (SECFLDS) in the namelist input file.
 For more information about how to make calls to addfld, please see comments in the addfld.F source file.

   Here are a couple of examples of addfld calls from near the end of subroutine qrj (qrj.F).
 These calls are inside a latitude loop, where the loop variable